wingemo/BM2A/README.md

 # BUSINESSMODEL2API

-These verbs are utilized as actions or tasks in your BPMN model to represent the different operations that must be performed within your process.
-These verbs will later be translated into API endpoints:
+In your BPMN model, these verbs serve as actions for your data storage references, symbolizing the diverse operations essential to your process.
+Subsequently, these verbs will be translated into corresponding API endpoints:
 GET -> RETRIEVE
 POST -> CREATE
 PUT -> UPDATE
-DELETE -> DELETE
+DELETE -> DELETE"